-I. Introduction

-Media Development Investment Fund invests in independent media around the world providing the news, information and debate that people need to build free, thriving societies.
-Since measuring impact is critical to our work, we produce an annual Impact Dashboard, which provides numerical and narrative information on MDIF's impact results, including both longitudinal analysis of changes across our portfolio and contemporaneous examples of our clients' performance from the previous year.
+Media Development Investment Fund Impact Dashboard 2021 Methodology I. Introduction Media Development Investment Fund invests in independent media around the world providing the news, information and debate that people need to build free, thriving societies.
+To present impact of our work, we produce an annual Impact Dashboard, which provides numerical and narrative information about impact of our investment on media businesses we support and their impacts on society.
+Each year, the report includes both longitudinal analysis of changes across our portfolio and contemporaneous examples of our clients' performance from the previous year.
 However, it is in assessing these long-term trends that the methodology for the Dashboard becomes particularly complex.
-This paper details how we collect and analyze data for the Dashboard indicators as well as the methodological issues we face.
+This paper details how we collect and analyse data for the Dashboard indicators as well as the methodological issues we face.

-Overview

-Since 2005, MDIF has published The Media Development Impact Dashboard to publicly present the annual analysis of our impact results.
-Building on our 24-year track record of investing in independent media, we have created a custom approach tailored to our mission and goals that involves proprietary metrics, combined with qualitative information.
-Our impact measurements follow a core principle of prioritizing efficiency and reflect the day-to-day business realities of media companies we support.
+Overview Since 2005, MDIF has published The Media Development Impact Dashboard to publicly present the annual analysis of our impact results.
+Building on our 25-year track record of investing in independent media, we have created a custom approach tailored to our mission and goals that involves proprietary metrics, combined with qualitative information.
+Our impact measurements follow a core principle of prioritising efficiency and reflect the day-to-day business realities of media companies we support.